UltraEngine/Documentation/CPP/Brush_Slice.md

 Either operandA or operandB may be NULL, but if both are NULL the operation will always return false.

+Boolean addition and subtraction can be performed by slicing multiple planes, discarding one operand, and grouping the resulting brushes.

 ## Example

 This example will create a box brush and cut it into two pieces.